ErickShepherd/UMBC_PHYS220/Solutions/Assignment 01 - Homework 1/README.rst

     Problem 5:
     The reversal of the list [41, 83, 32, 92, 86, 46] is [46, 86, 92, 32, 83, 41].
-    The reversal of the string "Schrödinger" is "regnidörhcS".
+    The reversal of the string "Schrodinger" is "regnidorhcS".

 Problem 6 Sample Output:
 ========================